bertreb/pimatic-hass/README.md

   discovery: true
   discovery_prefix: hass
 ```
-It's important to use a discovery_prefix, thats the same as the discovery_prefix you are using in the pimatic plugin.
+It's important to use in Hass the same discovery_prefix you are using in the pimatic plugin.
 Otherwise the automatic installation of devices will not work.

-Than you add the MQTT integration in Home Assistant.
+Now you can add the MQTT integration in Home Assistant.
 Goto to the settings menu and select integrations.
 Pusg the add button (+) and type mqtt.
 The MQTT integration will showup and you can select and install it.
 Fill in the MQTT server parameters from your mqtt server.
 Save and exit.